 Robert Firpo-Cappiello, editor-in-chief at Budget Travel, offers a simple tip to make saving for travel practically mindless: open a vacation savings account.

-“Avid travelers should open an old-fashioned passbook savings account at a bank that is not convenient to get to,” he said.
+“Avid travelers should open an old-fashioned passbook saving account at a bank that is not convenient to get to,” he said.
 “Put a portion of each paycheck away, and watch it grow until you’re ready to travel — $100 per month for a year can pay for airfare almost anywhere.”